timoxley/npm-tutor/chapters/npm-workshop-installation/exercises/uninstall/Readme.md

 ## Task

-Purge the package from both the package.json and the `node_modules` directory found in the `./uninstall` directory with a single npm command.
+Use a single npm command to remove the dependency located in the `./uninstall` directory.

 Run `verify` to proceed.